 The foreign branches of KBC Bank are located mainly in Western Europe, Southeast Asia and the U.S. and focus on serving customers that already do business with KBC Bank's Belgian or Central and Eastern European network.
-In the past years, many of the other (niche) activities of these branches have been built down, stopped or sold, and the purely international credit portfolio has been scaled down.

 In the Group's financial reporting, the foreign branches of KBC Bank are part of the Belgium Business Unit.